 - Big size for difficult writing: Seeing your sentence from close slows down your pace.
 This is particularly helpful if you have a tough subject to write about, that requires you to take one step at a time.
 Especially when paired with Focus Mode, this helps you write that difficult scientific paper, poem or philosophical text.

 - Medium size for Writing and editing: This works well for quick, easy writing and editing.

 - Small size for reading: Some writers like to use a small font size to write because it allows them to see the surrounding text.
-However for many people a small size reveals too much text.
+However, sometimes a small size reveals too much text.
 Seeing too much text can lead to fast typing, careless thinking, and the temptation to stop writing and start editing.
 Some texts (and some writers) will benefit from this, but we find the small size works best for moving text around, “big picture” edits and reading what you’ve written.

-While we think responsive design is the stand-out feature in this version, there are other exciting additions and improvements.
-Writer for Mac now has selection-sensitive word count, a more powerful find and replace and an HTML preview panel.
-The really good news is that, it’s a free update.
-If you don’t have it yet get your copy now, while it is on sale at half price.Ð
+While we think responsive design is the stand-out feature in this version, Writer for Mac now also has selection-sensitive word count, a powerful find and replace, and an HTML preview panel.